Weather warnings/advisories

 • Designated emergency evacuation area

 • Those are facility and place designated by this city in advance in classification of disaster as an evacuation area in order to protect people’s life from imminent danger of disaster.
+These are the evacuation sites will be established when evacuation instructions are issued.

 • City-owned facilities such as school or community center are mainly designated.
+Types of disaster: landslides, floods, storm surges, inland flooding, earthquakes, tsunamis, and large-scale fires

 Designated shelter